Rotvig/HarakaMQ/README.md

 # HarakaMQ
-Reliable Message Oriented Middleware Based on UDP
+Reliable Message Oriented Middleware Based on UDP and created with Dotnet 2.0

 # Message Broker